ethereum/pm/All Core Devs Meetings/Meeting 118.md

 * Got it.
 Rai you any thoughts?

 **Rai**
-* Sorry, I was distracted by something was the question.
+* Sorry, I was distracted by something, what was the question?

 **Tim**
 * Any thoughts on basically Shanghai versus the merge versus Muir Glacier part 2?